dart-archive/rpc/README.md

   }
 }

+/// The Discovery Document handler returns the Discovery Document for the
+/// given API.
+The '/api' prefix is stripped away by the apiRouter in main.
+/// This method will strip away the '/rest' suffix to get the apiKey and
+/// lookup the api.
 Future<shelf.Response> _discoveryDocumentHandler(shelf.Request request) {
   var requestPath = request.url.path;
   var apiKey = requestPath.substring(0, requestPath.length - '/rest'.length);
   var uri = request.requestedUri;
   var baseUrl = '${uri.scheme}://${uri.host}:${uri.port}/';
+  // We pass in the 'api' prefix and the baseUrl to generate a valid Discovery
+  // Document for this server.
   var doc = _apiServer.getDiscoveryDocument(apiKey, 'api', baseUrl);
   if (doc == null) {
     return new Future.value(